Howdy Doody: Replicas of Howdy

-The redheaded Howdy marionette on the original show was operated with 11 strings: two heads, one mouth, one eye, two shoulders, one back, two hands and two knees.
-Three strings were added when the show returned — two elbows and one nose.
-The original marionette now resides at the Detroit Institute of Arts.
 There were duplicate Howdy Doody puppets, designed to be used expressly for off-the-air purposes (lighting rehearsals, personal appearances, etc.), although surviving kinescope recordings clearly show that these duplicate puppets occasionally were used on the air.
-"Double Doody" the Howdy stand-in, now is in the entertainment collection at the Smithsonian National Museum of American History.
+"Double Doody", the Howdy stand-in, is now in the entertainment collection at the Smithsonian National Museum of American History.

 Photo Doody is the near-stringless marionette used in personal appearances, photos, parades, and in the famed NBC test pattern.
 He was sold by Lelands Auction in 1997 for more than $113,000 to a private art collector, TJ Fisher.